moizalikhan/Web-Scraping---Python--Beautiful-Soup/Readme.md

 * This is for the work I did for my final year project and writing that data in a text file.

 ### Course_Code
-* This the Course I followed on Youtube.
+* This is the Course I followed on Youtube.
 Some Basic Stuff.